 - 1. Be supportive.
 Give the person the opportunity to express and talk about her/his feelings, fears, and reactions as he/she chooses. - 2.
 Encourage the individual to seek medical attention as soon as possible.
 It is important to encourage an individual not to bathe, wash, or change clothes immediately following a sexual assault before seeking medical attention.
-Seeking medical attention is both to safeguard the health of the victim and to preserve valuable evidence should he/she decides to report the attack and prosecute the assailant.

-- 3. Suggest that the individual talk with someone trained to help sexual assault victims.
+Seeking medical attention is both to safeguard the health of the victim and to preserve valuable evidence should he/she decides to report the attack and prosecute the assailant. - 3.
+Suggest that the individual talk with someone trained to help sexual assault victims.
 The list of on-campus and off-campus resources can be found at the end of this document. - 4.
 Encourage the individual to report the assault to both the Forest City Police Department and the Waldorf College Dean of Students.

-EDUCATION AND PREVENTION PROGRAMS
+EDUCATION, AWARENESS AND PREVENTION CAMPAIGNS

 Waldorf College takes very seriously the important role which education and prevention programs play in a safe campus environment.
 The College is committed to providing this type of programming for its community.
-This commitment is exemplified through an acquaintance rape/sexuality seminar during new student orientation, acquaintance rape prevention programming, the Waldorf College Sexual Harassment Policy, the Waldorf College Sexual Assault Policy, the Waldorf Sexual Harassment Committee (for students and employees) and the Student Handbook.
-Human Resources also require all employees to complete sexual harassment training.
-All first year students who complete First Year Seminar will have sessions on sexual misconduct in orientation and seminar class.
+This commitment is exemplified through a primary prevention program on acquaintance rape/sexuality seminar during new student orientation for all students.